passcod/zarc/SPEC.md

 Zarc is a file format specified on top of the [Zstandard Compression Format][Zstd Format], at this time version 0.4.0.

-Zarc is a toy file format: it has not been designed by archive format experts, has received no review, and only has a single implementation.
+Zarc is a toy file format: it has received no review, only has a single implementation, and is not considered mature enough for serious use.

 Zarc is intended to be fairly simple to parse given a zstd decoder, while providing some interesting features, like: